Online Course FAQs

 Who is h&h?

 h&h Accredited Training Australasia Inc is a proudly Australian-owned and operated family business.
-The company has been offering superior level education and training to people wishing to begin a new career or advance their existing career for over 20 years.
+The company has been offering quality education and training to people wishing to begin a new career or advance their existing career for more than 20 years.

 h&h offers a range of nationally recognised qualifications, including early childhood education, aged care, disability, individual support, community services and business.
-The CEO and the General Manager, supported by a team of managers, are responsible for the day to day operations of the company, ensuring compliance with the requirements of ASQA, VET Quality Framework and other Government funding bodies.
+The CEO and the general manager, supported by a team of managers, are responsible for the day to day operations of the company, ensuring compliance with the requirements of ASQA, VET Quality Framework and other government funding bodies.

 With its quality training track record, you are assured that with h&h, you will receive effective, individualised training, specific to your needs.
 The ultimate aim of the company is to provide you with the best quality student support to succeed at study and qualify for your dream career.

 How do I contact h&h?